What's the Difference Between Full-Service and Discount Stock Brokers?

 The key difference is that you're making trades yourself, without the professional advice of an experienced broker.
 That in itself can make using a discount brokerage risky if you're not well-versed in the finer points of choosing stocks.

-Before you sign up, make sure the broker deals in the type of investment you plan to make (stocks, bonds, mutual funds, options, or whatever it may be).
+Before you sign up, make sure the broker deals in the type of investment you plan to make (stocks, bonds, mutual funds, options, or whatever it might be).
 Review the schedule of fees to find out what you'd be paying for commissions, account maintenance, and other fees.

 Also, check out the list of other services the brokerage offers.
 Some of them may be important to you, such as the ability to write checks on your account, the ability to make trades over the phone, or the availability of research information about different stocks, bonds, and mutual funds.